All Episodes

 And so we're going to have an enormous amount of hot gas that's colliding between the two galaxies.

-Because it means that, for example, more comets could come tumbling back to the Earth.
+And that would be very bad for the Earth because it means that, for example, more comets could come tumbling back to the Earth.

-Comets exist in something called the Oort Cloud, which surrounds the solar system.
+Comets exist in something called the Oort cloud, which surrounds the solar system.

 A giant thing came down and pounded Greenland.